adanieljohnson/ta_comments_FLC/README.md

 # TA Comments FLC Project
-Code, analysis for R project to analyze TA comments

-## Purpose of TA Comments Project
-This public web page is part of a mixed public/private repo containing data and materials for my 2018-2019 FLC project.
+Code, guides, and analysis for R project to analyze TA comments.
+This is a private repo containing data and materials for my 2018-2019 FLC project.